-

 Jacques Lecoq – Gesture, rhythm, physical storytelling

-With my special gratitude to the masters, teachers, researchers, performers who have planted seeds, passed on the torch and given me legs to find my way through this world: through formal education, personal research, or the wisdom passed down through generations, these figures represent a vast universe of knowledge.
+“Special gratitude to family, friends, the masters, teachers, researchers, performers who have planted seeds, passed on the torch and given me legs to find my way through this world whether it be through formal education, personal research, or the wisdom passed down through generations, these figures represent a vast universe of knowledge.
 I apologize for any I may have overlooked.

 Jean Pierre Barral, Andrew Taylor Still, William Sutherland, Ida Rolf, Thomas Myers, Tirumalai Krishnamacharya, B.K.S.
 Iyengar, T.K.V.
 Desikachar, Joseph Hubertus Pilates, Eugen Sandow, Max Sick, Alexander Zass, Charles Atlas, Jack LaLanne, Pavel Tatsouline, Francois Delsarte, Jean Louis Barrault, Jacques Lecoq, George Hebert, Marie Overlie, Richard Crawford, Norman Tailor, Amy Russel, Suzanne Bing, Etienne Decroux, Antonin Artaud, Marcel Marceau, Jerzy Marian Grotowski, Augusto Boal, Viola Spolin, Anton Chekhov, Konstantin Stanislavski, Vsevolod Meyerhold, Lee Strasberg, Sanford Meisner, Molière, Shakespeare, Rudolph Laban, Pina Bausch, Martha Graham, Ohad Naharin, Steve Paxton, Gabrielle Roth, Keith Johnstone, Charlie Chaplin, Guy Laliberté, Anne Bogart, Bruce Lee, Yip Man, Morihei Ueshiba, Kano Jigoro, Zhang Sanfeng, Master Zhang, Wang Zhi Peng, Wong Shun-leung, Nino Bernardo, Hélio Gracie, Antonio Damasio, Immordino Yang, Daniel Wolpert, George Lakoff, Andrew Huberman, and many others have laid the foundation for our culture and education of embodiment, storytelling, and the cultivation of mind-body-spirit awareness.